r1skkam/Methodology/08- WMI 4 Attackers.md

 Get-WmiObject Win32_BIOS -Filter 'SerialNumber LIKE "%VMware%"'
 ```

-Finding interesting files: Queries all data files on the *C:* thag hae a name containing *password*.
+Finding interesting files: Queries all data files on the *C:* that have a name containing *password*.
 ```
 wmic DATAFILE where "drive='C:' AND Name like '%password%'" GET Name,readable,size /VALUE
 ```